 If you already have a /etc/fail2ban/fail2ban.local file, add dbpurgeage = 7d under the [DEFAULT] section instead of overwriting it.

-Reload Fail2ban to apply the changes:
+Validate the configuration and restart Fail2ban to apply the database and jail changes:

-Handle Pre-Authentication SSH Attacks
+Handle Pre-Authentication SSH Attacks with Fail2ban

 Some attackers probe SSH servers without completing authentication.
 These pre-authentication connection attempts (key exchange failures, protocol mismatches) generate log entries like:

-error: kex_exchange_identification: Connection closed by remote host Connection closed by 192.168.1.50 port 54321
+error: kex_exchange_identification: Connection closed by remote host Connection closed by 192.168.1.50 port 54321 [preauth]

 The default sshd filter and even aggressive mode may not catch these consistently.
 The kex_exchange_identification line matches but contains no IP address.
 The Connection closed by IP line has the IP but may be marked with a NOFAIL flag that prevents banning.